wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

     next.nextElementSibling || slides.firstElementChild,
   ];
 }
 ```

 Now if you refresh the page you will see the slider is working but the second one is not.
 Why not?
 Let's debug.

 The reason is that the buttons are not working for the second slider.

 Why is that?
-Because if you look back at where we grab the buttons in our code, we are using `document.querySelector()` instead of `querySelectorAll()` to grab the buttons.
-So what is happening is both sliders are being moved by the same button. `querySelector` just finds the first element on the page and binds to that. it shouldn't be `document`, it should be `slider` because we need to look for the buttons within the slider itself.
+Because if you look back at where we grab the buttons in our code, we are using `document.querySelector()` instead of `querySelectorAll()` to grab the buttons, which means both sliders are being moved by the same button. `querySelector` just finds the first element on the page and binds to that.
+It shouldn't be `document`, it should be `slider` because we need to look for the buttons within the slider itself.

 If you refresh the page you will see they now run on their own.